LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Compiler linter
 ---------------

-The compiler includes a linter that checks for a wide range of possible problems in source files.
-Notably, the compiler checks for unknown entities, unknown predicates, undefined predicates (i.e. predicates that are declared but not defined), missing directives (including missing ``dynamic/1`` and ``meta_predicate/1`` directives), redefined built-in predicates, calls to non-portable predicates, singleton variables, tautology and falsehood goals (i.e. goals that are can be replaced by ``true`` or ``fail``), and trivial fails (i.e. calls to predicates with no match clauses).
+The compiler includes a :doc:`../devtools/linter` that checks for a wide range of possible problems in source files.
+Notably, the compiler checks for unknown entities, unknown predicates, undefined predicates (i.e. predicates that are declared but not defined), missing directives (including missing ``dynamic/1`` and ``meta_predicate/1`` directives), redefined built-in predicates, calls to non-portable predicates, singleton variables, goals that are always true or always false (i.e. goals that are can be replaced by ``true`` or ``fail``), and trivial fails (i.e. calls to predicates with no match clauses).
 Most of the linter warnings are controlled by :ref:`compiler flags <programming_flags_lint>`.
 See the next section for details.